1Reim1/Reim-Assistant/README.md

 2. Function ```VISUAL CONTROL``` can move cursor.
 To use ```VISUAL CONTROL``` you should show the web-camera a fist.

 <img src="fist1.jpg" width="100" height="75" />

+### Warning
+You can't interact with some programs.
+To do this, you should click on (Help->Restart with admin rights).